originphp/website/source/docs/model/entities.md

 ### toJson

-Converts the entity into a json string.
+Converts the entity into a JSON string.

 ```php
 $json = $entity->toJson();